 A state pension on its own will be unable to support a comfortable standard of living, but it is very useful, and therefore you should make sure that you maintain what you're entitled to.

-You may decide you’d prefer to defer your state pension, allowing you to earn extra state pension or a single taxable lump sum.
+You may decide you’d prefer to defer your state pension, allowing you to earn extra state pension.
 When you reach state pension age, you don’t have to stop working or start claiming your state pension.
 What’s more, you can even stop claiming state pension after having claimed for it for some time.
-The age at which you retire from employment doesn’t affect when you can start to draw state pension.
+The age at which you retire from affect when you can start to draw state pension.

 The Pension Service will send you a letter four months before you reach state pension age.
 If you have not yet claimed your state pension but you want to put off getting it, you don’t need to do anything.
 However, you will need to inform The Pension Service about what you want to do if you are already claiming another social security benefit.